airportyh/fun-lang/README.md

 * put start and end info into sub-expressions too to allow highlighting sub-expressions that are being evaluated
 * colors!!
-* answering questions such as:
-   * what statement last modified this value?
-   * what values did this variable take on?
-   * did this condition ever occur?
-   * did this function ever get called?
-   * how many times did this function get called?
-   * how many times did this function get called with this parameter (or these parameters)?
 * stream to history file and forget history in memory to allow reclaiming of memory for app
 * be able to switch generator between debug mode and normal mode, so that I can compare performance with baseline